Higher Laminations and Affine Buildings: Introduction

 \item Positive configurations of points in the affine building are new objects in the geometry of the affine building.
 They are fairly rigid, they can be parameterized, and they are of a tropical nature, unlike general configurations of points in the affine buliding.
 There should be a duality pairing between positive configurations for Langlands dual groups which encapsulates rich geometric structure. \end{enumerate}

 Let us summarize the contents of this paper.
 In section 2, we begin by reviewing the constructions of higher Teichmuller spaces in \cite{FG1}.
 We will adapt some of the exposition from their introduction.
-In section 3 we discuss some generalities on tropical points of positive varieties, spelling out some ideas that are implicit in \cite{FG1}.
+We will give the correct definition of the space $\A_{G,S}$, correcting a minor error in \cite{FG1}.
+In section 3 we discuss some generalities on tropical points of positive varieties, spelling out some ideas that are implicit in \cite{FG1}, and related to more standard ideas in tropical geometry \cite{M}, \cite{SW}.
 In section 4 we review the definition and basic properties of the affine Grassmanian and affine buildings.
-In section 5 we first outline a conceptual description of virtual positive configurations of points in the affine building, the central object by which we define higher laminations.
-We then explain the construction of positive configurations and give a precise definition of virtual positive configurations of points in the affine Grassmanian and the affine building.
+In section 5.1 we give a conceptual outline of the definition/construction of virtual positive configurations of points in the affine building, the central object by which we define higher laminations.
+This summarizes sections 5.4-5.6 which form the heart of the paper.
+Section 5.2 lays the groundwork for the complete definition of virtual positive configurations in section 5.3.
+In sections 5.4-5.6, we then explain the construction of positive configurations.
+The use of cluster co-ordinates turns out to be important here.
 This leads up to Theorem~\ref{tropical points}, the central result of this paper, describing $\A$-laminations on the disc.
 From here we deduce how to define $\A$-laminations on any surface.
-In section 6, we give the analogous result for $\X$-laminations, and extend the definition to closed surfaces.
+In section 5.7 we discuss the relationship of our work with \cite{GS}, and derive the hive inequalities from our approach.
+In section 6, we give the analogous result for $\X$-laminations, and give a proposal for an extension of the definition to closed surfaces.
 Finally, in section 7, we describe an application of the theory: a spherical compactification of higher Teichmuller space as a closed ball such that the action of the (higher) mapping class group extends to the boundary.

 {\bf Acknowledgments} I would like to thank Vladimir Fock for his generosity in clarifying the ideas of \cite{FG1} and \cite{FG2}, and also pointing out that the study of higher laminations was an interesting problem.
 I thank Francois Labourie for helpful conversations and encouragement.
 My ideas are very indebted to Joel Kamnitzer's work, and he helped me understand the relationship of his work to my own.
 My thinking about cluster algebras was very influenced by Lauren Williams, Greg Musiker and David Speyer.
 Finally, my advisor David Nadler has continually been a valuable sounding board for my ideas, and I am grateful for his support and encouragement.